 What is the superannuation guarantee rate?

-Superannuation guarantee legislation states that super payments will increase a further 0.5% each year until they reach 12% in 2025.
+The super rate is due to increase a further 0.5% each year until it reaches 12% in 2025.
 These increases have been legislated by the Australian Government.

 What does an increase to 12% SG look like?